 A note for parents of Psychology Majors

 , and provide guidance on exploring career and graduate education possibilities.
 Our goal is to help students take responsibility for their choices.
-Our philosophy, and Penn State’s official policy (see http://www.psu.edu/ufs/policies/32-00.html), is to advise students as they take final responsibility for choosing courses and completing degree requirements.
+Our philosophy, and Penn State’s official policy (https://senate.psu.edu/policies-and-rules-for-undergraduate-students/), is to advise students as they take final responsibility for choosing courses and completing degree requirements.

 The Psychology Department is responsible for academic issues and has no information about financial aid or other financial issues.
-For questions about such issues, please contact the Office of Student Aid (http://www.psu.edu/studentaid/) or the Bursar’s Office (http://www.bursar.psu.edu/).
+For questions about such issues, please contact the Office of Student Aid (https://www.psu.edu/studentaid/) or the Bursar’s Office (https://www.bursar.psu.edu/).

 If your Penn State student has questions or concerns about their degree requirements, academic progress, or other issues related to being a psychology major, the first steps are to explore this web site and to visit our Advising Center.
 If the issue is not resolved, please advise them contact one of us directly (email@example.com or firstname.lastname@example.org).
 We are always happy to work with Psychology students to help them understand their options and University policies and procedures.